 The Cause:

 In gummies, nausea is rarely caused by the THC itself.
-It is usually caused by eating highly concentrated carrier oils (like coconut or MCT oil) or cheap, artificial sugar alcohols on a completely empty, highly acidic stomach.
+It is usually caused by eating concentrated carrier oils or artificial sugar alcohols on an empty stomach.

 How to Prevent It: